 The full diagnostic assessment covers underlying ability, cognitive skills (memory, speech sound processing etc) and attainment (reading, writing, spelling etc).
 The tests are standardised and so provide evidence of performance relative to a “norm”.
-Other tests will be done as necessary, including considering visual stress and the possiblitly of coloured overlays.
-The assessment also involves a discussion of early development and school experience.
+Other tests will be done as necessary.
+This assessment also involves a discussion of early development and school experience.

 The diagnostic assessment takes about 2 hours and at the end of the assessment I will explain exactly what I have found and make recommendations.
 The detailed report is usually available within one week of the assessment and I aim to make it understandable and jargon-free!